Virtual Machine Backup Overview & Necessity

 *You can choose to install this VM backup software on either Windows or Linux system.

 3 easy steps to create automatic backup tasks of multiple VMs

 1. Bind Devices: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware ESXi/Hyper-V > + Add VMware ESXi/Hyper-V to add a host.
 And then click … > Bind Device.

-- Device: using AOMEI Cyber Backup you cover multiple, or even all VMs on the host in one task.
+- Device: cover multiple VMs (10 on Free Edition) on the host in one backup task.